SWEET STIFF STARTER

 • 10 g sugar

 The amounts here, of course, can be adjusted to fit the particular recipe that is being made.
-In addition, I will always include a sweet stiff starter build on my recipes that use it.
+In addition, I always include a sweet stiff starter build on my recipes that use it.

 Begin by roughly mixing the ingredients together in a bowl.
 Using your hands, knead the mixture in the bowl or on the countertop until all of the ingredients are fully incorporated.
 The dough will begin to get sticky at this hydration, so use lightly wet hands as necessary.
 After the ingredients are fully incorporated, transfer the starter to a container to rest (covered) at room temperature for 8-12 hours before using in any sweet bread recipe.